+[Apple] Agree with OPPO.

+[Rapporteur] This depends on whether it should be possible to configure PEI for Rel-19 NES UEs when PEI (Rel-17) is not configured.
+Based on the agreements below:

+For the case when both pei-Config-r17 and pagingAdaptationPEI-Config-r19 are configured, R19 UE supporting paging adaption should monitor PEI according to pagingAdaptationPEI-Config-r19 while other UE should monitor PEI according to pei-Config-r17.

+For the case when pei-Config-r17 is configured and pagingAdaptationPEI-Config-r19 is absent, both R19 UE supporting paging adaption and other UE should monitor PEI according to pei-Config-r17.

+it should not be possible (although it was not explicitly captured) so the current implementation should be fine.

-[Apple] Agree with OPPO.[Huawei] Even if the optionality is indicated by “[[ ]]” implicitly, the need code also needs to be provided.
+[Huawei] Even if the optionality is indicated by “[[ ]]” implicitly, the need code also needs to be provided.
 Basically all other fields added under “[[ ]]” are marked as OPTIONAL with a need code.
 If the concern is that these parameters are either all configured or all absent, then maybe we a can used a R19 field to group these parameters.